tobyzerner/json-api-php/README.md

 // Create a new resource to represent a post.
 $resource = new PostResource($post);

-// Create a new JSON-API document with that resource as the data, and specify relationships to be included.
+// Create a new JSON-API document with that resource as the data.
 $document = new Document($resource);

+// Specify relationships to be included.
 $document->setInclude(['author', 'comments']);

 // Add metadata and links.